-Email compliance@libdems.org.uk for any queries or to discuss a matter at our Compliance Clinics on the third Monday of every month.
-You can also book a one-to-one appointment.
+Also email us if you'd like to discuss this or another matter at our Compliance Clinics on the third Monday of every month.
+Alternatively, you can book a one-to-one appointment.

-Best wishes, Kerry Buist (she/her)
+Best wishes,

-Head of Compliance, Liberal Democrats
+Kerry Buist (she/her) Head of Compliance and Governance Liberal Democrats